 The lead performances are remarkable, as Lee Pace and Catinca Untaru give us two believable central characters we care deeply about.
 The unique story structure, excellent cinematography, exotic locations, elaborate costuming and moving score bring it all together to engage and hold our interest throughout.

 “MAGNIFICENT!
-The Fall is one of the most extraordinary films I’ve ever seen … there will never be another like it.”
+The Fall is one of the most extraordinary films I’ve ever seen … there will never be another like it.” – Roger Ebert

 A little less than ten minutes into THE FALL and you know something extraordinary is happening.

 The film instills a sense of anxious anticipation at the outset, starting with a dramatic slow-motion black-and-white title sequence set on a railroad bridge – capturing a serious mishap backed by the ominous tones of Beethoven’s Seventh Symphony.

 Next, THE FALL shifts to full color, quickly moving from sunny outdoors to the dark, shadowed interiors of a convalescent hospital lit by shafts of sunlight through tall windows.
 A title card tells us “Los Angeles, once upon a time” and the period vehicles and costumes suggest the late teens or early 1920s.

 A young girl, maybe 5 years old, left arm and shoulder in a full cast, roams the ward.
 She encounters a bedridden patient, late twenties, paralyzed from the waist down.
 They begin a conversation.
 He is Roy, and she is Alexandria, her English not so good.
-They both were injured in a fall – she from a ladder, picking oranges; he from a railroad trestle while performing in a silent film.
+They both were injured in a fall – she from a ladder, picking oranges; he from a railroad trestle while performing a stunt in a silent film.